The benefits of the B44-16 elevating safety code

 A note on code implementation costs

 Implementing the new code requirements might create additional costs for maintenance contractors and device owner.
-These costs depend on the contractual arrangement between contractors and owners, and are not determined by Technical Safety BC.
+These costs depend on the contractual arrangement between contractors and owners — we do not determine these costs.